o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-es EXTERNAL_SUBDIRECTORY, --external-subdirectory EXTERNAL_SUBDIRECTORY`**

-  The path to the the external subdirectory that you want to register or deregister.
+  The path to the external subdirectory that you want to register or deregister.

 - **`-tp TEMPLATE_PATH, --template-path TEMPLATE_PATH`**